primus/primus/README.md

 This method opens a connection with the server.
-By default it is called automatically when the Primus instance is created, but there are cases where is desiderable to open the connection manually.
+By default it is called automatically when the Primus instance is created, but there are cases where it's desiderable to open the connection manually.
 To do this set the `manual` option to `true` and when you have the Primus instance call the method:

 ```js